Placement Responsibilities

 CSW Responsibilities

-1. Follow the procedures for an emergency placement or placement prior to the Resource Family Approval, including instructions for the completion of the RFA 01A, Resource Family Application.
+1. Follow the procedures for or placement prior to the Resource Family Approval, including instructions for the completion of the RFA 01A, Resource Family Application.

-2. Whenever outside of Los Angeles County is best suited to meet the needs of the child, follow procedures set forth in Out-of-County Placements.
+2. Whenever a placement outside of Los Angeles County is best suited to meet the needs of the child, follow procedures set forth in Out-of-County Placements.

 • When conducting a search for a placement outside Los Angeles County, indicate the name of the county on DCFS 280 for the Revenue Enhancement TA/EW.